What Is a Project Management Plan? (+ Free Templates)

 So, when it comes to smaller projects, spending too much time in the planning phase may be counterproductive, and end up wasting more time than it saves later on.

 On the flip side, larger and more complex projects demand much more prep work.
-The longer the project, the greater the chance of scope creep, budget or schedule overrun, and eventual project failure
+The longer the project, the greater the chance of scope creep, schedule or budget overrun, and eventual project failure

 Although some of the project management plan may still end up being less useful than you’d have thought, you’ll be glad of the time you invested in the preparations.
 As Dwight D. Eisenhower once said, “Plans are nothing, planning is everything.